pawelkat/s5mRest/README.md

 - ml local deploy content

 ### TODO:
 - Algorithm for calculating the card repetition date (basing on the statistics of 'grades') - how good the card was memorized.
-It could be the advanced adaptive scheduling algorithm based on modified Mnemosyne algorithm. http://mnemosyne-proj.org/help/getting-started.php
+It could be the advanced adaptive scheduling algorithm based on modified Mnemosyne algorithm. http://www.supermemo.com/help/smalg.htm http://mnemosyne-proj.org/help/getting-started.php. http://nihongoperapera.com/spacing-algorithm-reviews.html. https://github.com/dae/anki  https://github.com/stephenbez/memizr/blob/master/spacedRepetition/flashcards/models.py https://stevebezek.wordpress.com/2011/01/30/announcing-memizr/
-- Flashcard learning/test page (learn.html)
+- Flashcard statistics (learn.html)
 - (optional) textual analysis of topically similar cards (tf-idf), in order to propose the card that could be the continuation of the started topic (in drill mode) to have even more associations!

+### Issues:
+- no more cards to learn causes an error.